gae-init/gae-init-docs/main/templates/guide/guide.md

 #### Node.js / npm {#node}
-[Node.js](http://nodejs.org) is a JavaScript runtime environment which allows us to run js code from the command line.
+[Node.js](http://nodejs.org) is a JavaScript runtime environment which allows us to run JavaScript code from the command line.
 We first use it for its package manager npm to first run `npm install` ([docs](https://www.npmjs.org/doc/cli/npm-install.html)) which installs all the the `dependencies` and `devDependencies` from